 During this period many famous Swiss watch manufacturers became insolvent or disappeared entirely.
 The Swiss watch industry rallied however, and in 1983 launched their own quartz watch.
 The Swatch, as it came to be known, was a huge success and revived the Swiss watch industry.

 Today, virtually every major watch manufacturer in the world makes quartz watches.
 Even watchmakers’ known for their mechanical timepieces, such as Fortis and Edox, make quartz watches, as well.
 Many leading fashion brands like Versace and Salvatore Ferragamo utilize quartz movements almost exclusively, because that’s what their largely female customers want.

 The quartz revolution has been beneficial for everyone.
 There are still plenty of fabulous mechanical watches for watch aficionados, but there is a cornucopia of amazing quartz watches for everyone else.
 Today’s advanced IC technologies have made it possible to customize quartz movements for just about everybody.
 If you’re a runner, diver, fashionista or trendsetter, there’s a quartz watch with your name on it.

 About Gevril Group

-Gevril Group, directed by company founder and long-time creative force in the watch business Samuel Friedmann, is the exclusive US representative for select European watch brands, distributing and servicing luxury, fashion and sports timepieces at a wide range of price points.
-Additionally, Gevril Group operates a full-service watch repair department staffed by master Swiss watchmakers.
+Gevril Group, watchmaker and wholesale watch distributor, is the exclusive U.S. agent for exquisitely designed and crafted European luxury and fashion watch brands, distributing and servicing some of the best affordable luxury watches, Swiss made watches and trendy fashion watches.
+Gevril Group also operates a full-service watch repair, staffed by master Swiss watchmakers.
 Contact Gevril Group by email or by calling 845-425-9882.